On extremes for Gaussian subordination: Main results

 These assumptions imply that $ \sum_{r \in \Z} \sum_{j = 1}^d a_{ij,r}^{\alpha}\in (0,\infty) $ for any $i=1,\ldots,d$, and that $Y_{k,i}<\infty$ a.s. (see Lemma \ref{Lem:MA tail RV} below).
 Set

 We note that \eqref{eq:gaus sub max MA} is not stated in the most general form of the M4 process described in \cite{smithcharacterization}, where $d$ is allowed to be infinite.
-In this work we restrict the attention to a finite $d$, as our techniques are designed to address long-range temporal dependence and have not yet been extended to accommodate multidimensional long-range dependence.
+In this work we restrict the attention to a finite $d$, the extension to infinite-dimensional $d$ is left for future investigation.